Mathematical Sciences - Bachelor of Science

 3 Credits Weekly (3-3-0)

-Students are introduced to the principles and practice of computer networks security and get hands-on experience with relevant tools used by security professionals.
-Students also write code to illustrate vulnerabilities and attacks such as packet spoofing, ARP poisoning and DNS cache poisoning.
+Students are introduced to the principles and practice of computer network security and get hands-on experience with relevant tools used by security professionals.
+Students also write code to illustrate vulnerabilities and attacks relevant to network security.
 Topics include network threats, hardening and monitoring, internet service hardening and network intrusion prevention and detection.

 Prerequisites: Minimum grades of C- in CMPT 280 and CMPT 361.